Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 Precision Drives Profit: The Business Impact

-This isn’t just a tech upgrade, it's a profit unlock.
+This isn’t just a tech upgrade, it is a profit unlock.
 Retailers embracing precision orchestration are realizing gains across three key levers:

 • Inventory and Fulfillment Efficiency